 Real EstateCity LivingBrooklyn Flatbush residents want to add more historic districts to neighborhood A home in Flatbush in Brooklyn on November 11, 2014.
 Photo Credit: Anthony Lanzilote By MARJORIE COHEN/Special to amNewYork November 19, 2014 2:51 PM Print Share fbShare Tweet Email Flatbush currently has four officially designated NYC historic districts: Prospect Park South, Ditmas Park, Fiske Terrace-Midwood Park and Albemarle-Kenmore Terrace.
 But residents in a number of other historic areas in the neighborhood — Caton Park, Beverley Square East and West, Ditmas Park West, West Midwood and South Midwood — would like to “complete the Victorian quilt” and add them to the list.
 More than a year ago the committee sent a Request for Evaluation to the city’s Landmarks Preservation Commission.
 The commission sent a letter acknowledging their proposal but residents say it hasn’t been in touch since.
 A comment could not be obtained from the commission as of press time.
-By MARJORIE COHEN/Special to amNewYork Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By MARJORIE COHEN/Special to amNewYork Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.